dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 This gives you an opportunity to disable the rules enabled by default.

-## Validate metadata in markdown files
+## Validate metadata in Markdown files

-In markdown file, we can write some metadata in [conceptual](../spec/docfx_flavored_markdown.md#yaml-header) or [overwrite document](intro_overwrite_files.md).
+In Markdown files, we can write metadata in [the front-matter](../spec/docfx_flavored_markdown.md#yaml-header) or [an overwrite document](intro_overwrite_files.md).
-And we allow to add some plug-ins to validate metadata written in markdown files.
+DocFX allows you to create a plug-in to validate metadata.

 ### Scope of metadata validation

-Metadata is coming from multiple sources, the following metadata will be validated during build:
+Metadata will be validated by the DocFX build in the following order:

-1. YAML header in markdown.
+1. YAML front-matter in the Markdown file.
 2. Global metadata and file metadata in `docfx.json`.
 3. Global metadata and file metadata defined in separate `.json` files.

-> [!Tip]
+>[!TIP]
-> For more information about global metadata and global metadata, see [docfx.json format](docfx.exe_user_manual.md#3-docfxjson-format).
+>For more information about global metadata, check out the [documentation on `docfx.json`](docfx.exe_user_manual.md#3-docfxjson-format).

 ### Create validation plug-ins

-1. Create a project in your code editor (e.g. Visual Studio).
+1. Create a new project in your IDE (e.g. Visual Studio).
-2. Add nuget package `Microsoft.DocAsCode.Plugins` and `Microsoft.Composition`.
+2. Add a reference to [`Microsoft.DocAsCode.Plugins`](https://www.nuget.org/packages/Microsoft.DocAsCode.Plugins/) and [`Microsoft.Composition`](https://www.nuget.org/packages/Microsoft.Composition/) NuGet packages.
-3. Create a class and implement @Microsoft.DocAsCode.Plugins.IInputMetadataValidator
+3. Create a new class and implement the `@Microsoft.DocAsCode.Plugins.IInputMetadataValidator`.

-For example, the following validator prohibits any metadata with name `hello`:
+For example, the following validator prohibits any metadata with the name set to `hello`:

 ```csharp
 [Export(typeof(IInputMetadataValidator))]